 Boosting your omega 3

-The nutritional profile of a fish – i.e. the nutrients it contains, and how much of these nutrients- depends on the species.
-For example, omega 3 is found in fish species including pollock, salmon and haddock, and is an ‘essential’ fatty acid.
-‘Essential’ nutrients are those you need to consume in the diet, as our bodies cannot make these themselves, and children and adults across the world should make sure they get enough omega 3 in their diets.
-Why not try our delicious range of fish products including our Gluten-Free Fish Sticks to boost your omega 3 intake?
+The nutritional profile of a fish – i.e., the nutrients it contains and how much – depends on the species.
+For example, omega 3 is found in fish species including pollock, salmon and haddock.
+Omega 3 is considered to be an ‘essential’ fatty acid because you need to consume it in the diet, as our bodies cannot make these themselves or can only make them in small quantities.
+It is recommended that children and adults across the world get enough omega 3 in their diets to meet dietary requirements and including fish in the diet can be a great way to boost your omega 3 intake.